wbudgaga/TAAPC/README.md

 **cs455.AddMissingWord**
 It is a mapReduce job that uses the computed probabilities to find the position of the missed word and then finds the word that fits in.

-**cs455.AddMissingWord**
-It is a mapReduce job that uses the computed probabilities to find the position of the missed word and then finds the word that fits in.

 **cs455.RemoveRedundantWord**
 It is a mapReduce job that uses the computed probabilities to find the word with minimum probability  and then remove it from the sentewnce.